BallisticLA/RandBLAS/RandBLAS/sparse_data/DevNotes.md

  * ``sketch_general``, when called with a SparseSkOp object.
  * ``sketch_sparse``, when called with a DenseSkOp object.

-Each of those functions is merely a dispatcher of more complicated functions.
+Each of those functions is merely a _dispatcher_ of other (lower level) functions.
 See below for details on how the dispatching works.

 ## Left_spmm and right_spmm

 These functions are implemented in ``RandBLAS/sparse_data/spmm_dispatch.hh``.

 ``right_spmm`` is implemented by falling back on ``left_spmm`` with transformed values for ``opS, opA`` and ``layout``.
 Here's what happens if ``left_spmm`` is called with a sparse matrix ``A``, a dense input matrix ``B``, and a dense output matrix ``C``.

  1. If needed, transposition of ``A`` is resolved by creating a lightweight object